Politics of Luxembourg: Recent political history

 A complete list of all governments is maintained on the website of the Government of Luxembourg.

-In 2008, the bitter controversy over euthanasia had parliament pass a measure which would restrict the legislative veto powers of the Grand Duke, who had opposed the pro-euthanasia law on the grounds of his personal moral standards based on the Christian faith, a problem of private conscience very similar to what had occurred in Belgium in the early 1990s when King Baudouin expressed his opposition to a law liberalizing abortion.
+In 2008, the bitter controversy over euthanasia had parliament pass a measure which would restrict the legislative veto powers of the grand duke, who had opposed the pro-euthanasia law on the grounds of his personal moral standards based on the Christian faith, a problem of private conscience very similar to what had occurred in Belgium in the early 1990s when King Baudouin expressed his opposition to a law liberalizing abortion.

 In July 2013, Prime Minister Jean-Claude Juncker announced his resignation following a secret service scandal.
 He had been prime minister since 1995.

 In December 2013, openly gay Xavier Bettel was sworn in as the new prime minister to succeed Juncker.
 Bettel of Democratic Party (DP), formed a coalition of Liberals, Social Democrats and Greens who won a combined majority of 32 out of 60 seats in Luxembourg's snap election on 20 October 2013.
 However, Juncker's Christian Democrats (CSV) remained the biggest party with 23 seats.

 In July 2014, European Parliament elected former Luxembourg prime minister Jean-Claude Juncker as the President of the European Commission on 1 November 2014, succeeding Portugal's Jose Manuel Barroso, who had held the post since 2004.

 In December 2018, Prime Minister Xavier Bettel was sworn in for a second term, following the narrow victory of his liberal-led coalition in 2018 parliamentary election.

-On July 12, the Luxembourg Parliament supported the expansion of NATO.
+On 12 July the Luxembourg Parliament supported the expansion of NATO.

+In October 2023, the Christian Social People’s Party (CSV) won the general election, meaning Prime Minister Xavier Bettel’s ruling liberal coalition lost its clear majority.
+In November 2023, Luc Frieden, leader of CSV, became new Prime minister of Luxembourg.
+He formed a coalition with the liberal Democratic Party (DP), meaning outgoing Prime Minister Xavier Bettel remained in government as foreign minister and deputy prime minister.